bjboss007/Recommendation-System/README.md

 3)      python run.py db migrate       # This is to check for changes in the model and create the database schema
 4)      python run.py db upgrade       # This effect the changes to the dataase

-After this:
-Run: python run.py runserver --port = 8081 --debug #to run the application.
+After the above commands, Run the below to start the application: python run.py runserver --port = 8081 --debug #to run the application.